 |

-to you again, for a wonderful book, that I still find pennies
+like to say thanks to you again, for a wonderful book, that I

-so much...you've really helped me alot...
+several months now...thanks so much...you've really helped me

 MB - NYC, USA